i2b2plugins/export-pluginCell-inDEVELOPMENT/README.md

 # Export Plugin and Cell

-The Export plugin, along with the Export Cell, allows users to create and download a .xlsx spreadsheet containing selected observations relative to a specific patient set.
+The Export Plugin and Cell enables i2b2 users to download an .xlsx spreadsheet containing selected observations relative to a specific patient set.

 ## Development / Maintenance
 This plugin and cell were developed by Matteo Gabetta, Biomeris s.r.s. (matteo.gabetta@biomeris.com)